 Is Detox a Treatment Program for Addiction?

-No. Even though you go through detox treatment and withdrawl from the drug, this does not mean you are no longer addicted to it.
+No. Even though you go through detox treatment and withdrawal from the drug, this does not mean you are no longer addicted to it.
 Many will leave treatment early, right after detoxing, believing they are fully recovered from their substance abuse.
-These individuals often end up relapsing back to drug use and even worse, overdosing on drugs or alcohol.
+These individuals often end up relapsing back to drug use and sometimes, even worse, overdosing on drugs or alcohol.
 This is why it is very important to understand the difference between detox and addiction treatment and to continue and finish the entire program.

 Detoxification vs. Addiction Treatment